INTERESTING FACTS ABOUT VENUS !!!

-Astronomers call Venus the morning or evening star, because the light from the Sun bounces of the thick clouds on the planet, so it often looks like a big bright star in our sky, just before sunrise and after sunset.
+Astronomers call Venus the morning or evening star, because the light from the Sun bounces off the thick clouds on the planet.
+So just before sunrise and after sunset, it often looks like a big bright star in our sky.

 Even though Venus is not as close to the Sun as Mercury, it is much hotter with temperatures hitting up to 464°C (880°F).
 This due to the fact that Venus has a thick atmosphere, which traps the heat and keeps the planet nice and hot.
 This is called the greenhouse effect.

 A Venus year is shorter than ours.
 Where we have 365 days in a year, Venus has 225.
 But the really amazing thing about Venus is the length of its days, which last for 243 Earth days, which means a Venus day is actually longer than a Venus year.

-A space probe called Magellan, made up from spare parts from the Viking, Voyager, Galileo and Ulysses space probes, which was working till 1994, helped scientists make a map of Venus’s surface.
+A space probe called Magellan, made up from spare parts from the Viking, Voyager, Galileo and Ulysses space probes, which was working until 1994, helped scientists make a map of Venus’s surface.

 The Magellan craft saw that Venus had monstrous volcanoes and jagged mountains just like Earth.
-Maat Mons is one of the largest volcanoes on the planet.
+Maat Mons is the highest volcano on the planet.

 N.A.S.A have recommended sending astronauts there in the future using airships.
-The mission is called “HAVOC” for short.
-High Altitude Venus Operational Concept.
+The mission is called, High Altitude Venus Operational Concept, “HAVOC” for short.